mparada/cookiecutter-data-science-simplified/README.md

+## This is a copy of my [fork](https://github.com/mparada/cookiecutter-data-science) where the project structure is greatly simplified.
+No Sphynx, no click, no tox.

+## What follows is from the original repo.

 # Cookiecutter Data Science

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

 #### [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)